NVIDIA/ais-k8s/playbooks/docs/deploy_with_multihome.md

 `ansible-playbook -i ../hosts.ini create_network_definition.yml`

-This will create the network attachment definition as a custom resource definition in your K8s cluster.
+This will create one or more network attachment definitions as custom resource definitions in your K8s cluster.
 You can check existing definitions with kubectl:

 `kubectl get network-attachment-definitions -n ais`